apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 When done, click on "Enable Zone" and your zone will be ready.

 That's it, you are done with installation of your Apache CloudStack demo cloud.

+To check the health of your CloudStack installation, go to Infrastructure --> System VMs and refresh the UI from time to time - you should see “S-1-VM” and “V-2-VM” system VMs (SSVM and CPVM) in State=Running and Agent State=Up
+After that you can go to Images --> Templates, click on the built-in template named "CentOS 5.5(64-bit) no GUI (KVM)", then click on "Zones" tab - and observe how the Status is moving from a few percents downloaded up to fully downloaded, after which the Status will show as "Ready".
+After this template is ready, you will be able to deploy a VM from it.